-But by focusing on eating right during your move, you can save money and a keep few inches off your waistline.
+But by focusing on eating right during your move, you can save money and maintain the nutrients you need for a successful move.
 Eating healthy foods will also boost your energy, which will provide some much-needed motivation throughout your move.

 Keep these healthy eating tips in mind as you prepare to move to your new home.